 Our organization may consider donations to support the coverage of particular topics, but our organization maintains editorial control of the coverage.
 We will cede no right of review or influence of editorial content, nor of unauthorized distribution of editorial content.

 Our organization will make public all one-time donations of $1,000 or more.
-As a news nonprofit, we avoid accepting charitable donations from anonymous sources, government entities, political parties, elected officials or candidates seeking public office.
+As a news nonprofit, we avoid accepting charitable donations from anonymous sources in excess of $5,000, government entities, political parties, elected officials or candidates seeking public office.
 If our board of directors deems a donation presents a conflict of interest with our work or will compromise our independence, we will not accept that donation.

 Nonprofit newsrooms that are members of the Institute for Nonprofit News pledge to be transparent about the funding of their news operations and maintain editorial independence from all revenue sources to ensure news judgments are made in the interest of the communities they serve as journalists.

 Sponsorship and advertising

 Cityside accepts corporate sponsorships and underwriting, and runs sponsored content that is clearly differentiated from news stories.
 No sponsored content will be produced by Cityside editorial employees, and we retain the right to reject sponsored content that doesn’t meet our editorial standards.